Kong/docs.konghq.com/app/gateway/2.6.x/install-and-run/docker.md

     This guide assumes you named the file `kong.yml`.

 1. Save your declarative configuration locally, and note the filepath.
-For this example, we're using `/kong/declarative/kong.yml`.

 ### Start Kong Gateway in DB-less mode

 {% include_cached /md/admin-listen.md desc='long' %}

-1. Run the following command to start a container with {{site.base_gateway}}.
+1. From the same directory where you just created the `kong.yml` file, run the following command to start a container with {{site.base_gateway}}:

 {% capture start_container %}
 {% navtabs codeblock %}